This is a Master of Science or Educational Specialist degree in Learning Technologies and Design with an Online Education emphasis.

 - A maximum of 12 hours of Problems courses (ISLT 7085 or ISLT 9085)

 You must enroll in the one credit hour 9483 Capstone: Online Education.
-The capstone is designed as the means for you to synthesize your learning and demonstrate mastery of the competencies for the selected focus area.
+The capstone is designed as the means for you to synthesize your learning and demonstrate mastery of the competencies for this emphasis area.

 - Design and development of an online course (or redesign/development of an existing online course)